moguriangel/moguParse-vue/README.md

 - give possibility to add an array of folders to exclude
 - Include more checks(if user not provide config file, if folder in config file not exist..)
 - Get rid of all sync code
+- Set default folders if no config will provide
+- Write tests